 Variable-price inputs subject to price changes are, for example, diesel fuel, interest, and certain fertilizers for which projected prices to the following April are calculated by the USDA Risk Management Agency (RMA).
 Price changes for these inputs, along with county yield changes and changes in the price for the commodity, determine whether an indemnity is paid.
 Inputs subject to price change by crop are:

 |Soybeans||Diesel fuel, interest, diammonium phosphate, potash|

 Fixed-price inputs are seed, machinery operating costs (other than fuel), and similar expenses.
 These inputs affect the amount of insurance coverage, but do not directly determine whether an indemnity is paid.
-Inputs not subject to price change by crop are:
+Price inputs not subject to price change by crop are: